zakilive/iot-cloud-riot/README.md

 Users can access Grafana's web interface using their web browsers and following the EC2 instance's public IPv4 address.
 The Grafana interface visualizes sensor data in real time, allowing for data analysis and decision-making.

 [Jump to Index](#index)
+### Bonus Small Application:

+You will get several nightly build applications in `bonus_small_application` section that we produced during different stage of this project lifecycle.
+We made it during several issue fixes till final project submission.
+These are working and included in this repository too.

 ### Basic Troubleshoots:<a name="troubleshoots"></a>

 ## Troubleshoots while Replicate: